Best Hawaiian Island for Your Honeymoon (plus itinerary & cost)

 Kauai: Best for the Most Secluded Honeymoon

 While Maui is the overall winner when it comes to a Hawaiian honeymoon, it doesn’t necessarily win in every single situation.
 Kauai is the most romantic island for your honeymoon as it’s the most secluded and quiet island.
+It’s a close competition so we’ve compared Maui vs Kauai for honeymooners.

 Head to the Garden Isle for secluded, untouched, Hawaiian wilderness, tropical jungles, and great hiking.

 While you’re there, set sail on a romantic Na Pali Coast sunset cruise and enjoy the stunning scenery.
-Tour Waimea Canyon State Park, aptly named the Grand Canyon of the Pacific.
+Tour Waimea Canyon State Park, aptly nicknamed the Grand Canyon of the Pacific.
 And enjoy the beach at Hanalei Bay.

 Drawbacks to consider before planning your Kauai honeymoon:

-In fact, unlike Maui where the nicest resorts are on the sunniest side of the island, the resort area on Kauai (Princeville) is on the north shore of the island, where you’ll get windward rain and big surf during the winter.
+In fact, unlike Maui where the nicest resorts are on the sunniest side of the island, one main resort area on Kauai (Princeville) is on the north shore of the island, where you’ll get windward rain and big surf during the winter.
 This makes this a less than ideal spot for snorkeling and swimming during the winter.

 - One Hotel Hanalei Bay: a luxury spot on a secluded cove.
 It’s close to charming Hanalei town with it’s picture-perfect Hanalei Bay.